Equinamity-A Revolution in Horse and Rider Training

 -ineffective/risky shoe shapes

 These four conditions are highly influential on a horse’s soundness and comfort.
 This is because aspects of poor shoeing impact both the welfare and performance capability of the horse.
-They will result in lameness, sub-standard performances and reduced productive years.
-Of course there are other shoeing issues, such as nailing, clenching, rasping and shoe placement which affect the hoof; they will be addressed in subsequent posts.
+They will result in lameness, imbalance, sub-standard performances and reduced productive years.
+In addition there are other shoeing issues which probably fall into a second level of importance yet are still very influential such as nailing, clenching, rasping and shoe placement which affect the hoof; they will be addressed in subsequent posts.

 The identities of competitors